phorton1/Arduino-teensyExpression/readme.md

 * [hardware/](hardware/) - contains the basic schematic, circuit diagrams, and information about the electronics hardware design
 * [ftp/](ftp/) - contains separate discussions and documents regarding my reverse engineering efforts on the FTP Triple play dongle and controller

-In addition, in this iteration of the github project, I have moved the fusion 360 files to a separate github project.
+In this iteration of the github project, I have moved the 3D printing files (fusion 360 files, STL, gcode, etc) to a separate github project.
 The fusion files are large, and are not needed to build the INO file:

 * [fusion/](https://github.com/phorton1/Arduino-teensyExpression-fusion) - contains the STL, fusion 360 files, and notes on how to print and assemble the box